tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "fragment"} -->
-* Perch and Bream concentrate around 60% of all the fish
+* Perch and Bream represent around 60% of all the fish
 * Whitefish appears very rarely
     * Perch is 10 times as frequent as Whitefish!
 <!-- #endregion -->